quartznet/quartznet/docs/documentation/quartz-2.x/tutorial/crontrigger.md

 ## Notes

 * Support for specifying both a day-of-week and a day-of-month value is not complete (you must currently use the '?' character in one of these fields).
 * Be careful when setting fire times between the hours of the morning when "daylight savings" changes occur in your locale (for US locales, this would typically be the hour before and after 2:00 AM - because the time shift can cause a skip or a repeat depending on whether the time moves back or jumps forward.
-You may find this wikipedia entry helpful in determining the specifics to your locale: https://secure.wikimedia.org/wikipedia/en/wiki/Daylight_saving_time_around_the_world
+You may find this Wikipedia entry helpful in determining the specifics to your locale: https://secure.wikimedia.org/wikipedia/en/wiki/Daylight_saving_time_around_the_world